 A few months back I experimented with Cauliflower Alfredo Sauce.
 Since then it’s been cauliflower everything.
 What a magical vegetable, really!
 Sure, it has all kinds of heart-healthy, anti-inflammatory, cancer-fighting benefits.
 But beyond that, by having very mild flavor, it becomes a great way to create a creamy base for all kinds of recipes while sneaking in a little extra vegetables into your meals.

-So when I decided to make a Cream of Asparagus soup for the blog, I knew immediately what delicious, creamy, and oh so healthy vegetable I’d be sneaking in.
+So when I decided to make a vegan Cream of Asparagus Soup for the blog, I knew immediately what delicious, creamy, and oh so healthy vegetable I’d be sneaking in.

 Now that the clocks have fallen back and the days feel shorter all I want to do is stay inside the comfort of my home with a fire, a warm sweater, this song, and a big bowl of soup.
 Summer feels so long ago and the winter months loom ahead, and right now, that is just what I want.